ClickHouse/ClickHouse/docs/en/query_language/select.md

 ### SELECT Clause {#select-select}

-[Expressions](syntax.md#syntax-expressions) that specified in the `SELECT` clause are analyzed after the calculations for all the clauses listed above are completed.
-More specifically, expressions are analyzed that are above the aggregate functions, if there are any aggregate functions.
+[Expressions](syntax.md#syntax-expressions) specified in the `SELECT` clause are analyzed after the calculations for all the clauses listed above are completed.
+More specifically, expressions above the aggregate functions are analyzed, provided there are aggregate functions.
 The aggregate functions and everything below them are calculated during aggregation (`GROUP BY`).
-These expressions work as if they are applied to separate rows in the result.
+These expressions work as if they were applied to separate rows in the result.

-If you want to get all columns in the result, use the asterisk (`*`) symbol.
+If you want to include all columns in the result, use the asterisk (`*`) symbol.
 For example, `SELECT * FROM ...`.

-To match some columns in the result by a [re2](https://en.wikipedia.org/wiki/RE2_(software)) regular expression, you can use the `COLUMNS` expression.
+To match some columns in the result with a [re2](https://en.wikipedia.org/wiki/RE2_(software)) regular expression, you can use the `COLUMNS` expression.

 ```sql
 COLUMNS('regexp')